Pensions on divorce and dissolution

 Do I need to get specialist advice on pensions for our divorce/dissolution?

 Pensions are complex assets.
-Even if you decide to instruct a divorce solicitor, they will not be a pensions expert and they cannot provide you with financial advice.
+Even if you decide to instruct a divorce solicitor, they won't be a pensions expert and they cannot provide you with financial advice.

 You and your spouse do however have the option of using a Pensions on Divorce Expert (a PODE ).
-A PODE can advise on the value and benefits of both your and your spouse’s pension arrangements.
-They can set out the possible options for redistributing pension benefits or suggest a cash offsetting figure. amicable can help you decide if using a PODE would be helpful in your case and, if so, can assist with that.
+A PODE can advise on the value and benefits of both your and your spouse’s arrangements for pensions on divorce.
+They can set out the possible options for redistributing pension benefits or suggest a cash-offsetting figure. amicable can help you decide if using a PODE would be helpful in your case and, if so, can help.

 Using a PODE is likely to be unnecessary if:

-• You are both young (approximately under age 40) - but you may need to seek the advice of a PODE if one of you has a uniformed service pension;
+- You are both young (approximately under the age of 40) - but you may need to seek the advice of a PODE if one of you has a uniformed service pension;

 You should think about using a PODE if: